-Components of the sDN MUST be meaningful.
+The value of each single component of the sDN MUST be appropriate and meaningful.

-Permissible characters for single components of an sDN are

-with the exception that depending on the type of the component subsets of these characters MAY not be allowed.
+Permissible characters for values of a single component of an sDN are with the exception that depending on the type of the component subsets of these characters MAY not be allowed.